 Jobs and Salary Info for a Masters in Early Childhood Education

-A master's degree in early childhood education typically covers subjects necessary to prepare students to work with children from infancy up to third grade in education and caregiving settings.
+Master's degrees in early childhood education typically prepare students to work with children from infancy to third grade in education and caregiving settings.
 Find out about the curricula of these programs, and learn about career options, job growth and salary info for early childhood education graduates.

 Programs in early childhood education prepare graduates to work with infants and children up to around age 8 (third grade).
-A master's degree in this field opens a wide range of job opportunities in administration, teaching, and caregiving in preschools and elementary schools in private and public settings.
-Graduates can also pursue a career in postsecondary education, preparing others to work within this field.
+A master's degree in this field can open a wide range of job opportunities in administration, teaching, and caregiving in preschools and elementary schools in private and public settings.
+Graduates can also pursue careers in postsecondary education, preparing others to work within this field.

 Source: *U.S. Bureau of Labor Statistics

 A master's degree in early childhood education allows one to work as an administrator of a day care or preschool facility, performing many leadership roles.
 Childcare and preschool administrators take on managerial roles within the facility.
 They create and enforce policies, complete necessary reports and maintain budgets.

 Human resource duties for childcare agency managers include hiring, training and evaluating staff members.
 They often serve as curriculum directors, setting educational standards and determining age-appropriate curriculum.
 Public relations are part of the administrators' responsibilities, as they collaborate with parents and the community.

 Administrator/director salaries differ depending on the type of facility and the assigned duties.
 For instance, the U.S. Bureau of Labor Statistics (BLS) reported that preschool teachers earned an average annual wage of $32,040 in 2014.
 However, preschool and childcare center directors earned $52,190 as an average annual wage in 2014, and jobs for this category were expected to increase by 17% between 2012 and 2022.